 Henry Draper was the son of John William Draper, a doctor, chemist, and professor at New York University.
 He was known for his interest in the chemical effects of light and he managed to take the first daguerreotype of the Moon around 1839.
 Henry Draper then assisted his father in photographing microscope slides for a textbook with similar techniques.
-The young Draper spent a year in Ireland where back then the world’s largest telescope was located.
+Educated at the University of the City of New York, where his father was professor of chemistry, Draper entered the medical school at the age of seventeen, after two years in college.
+In 1857 he had completed all his medical studies; he had written a medical thesis on the spleen, illustrated with daguerreotype microphotographs.
+Since he was still too young for graduation, Draper spent a year in Ireland together with his brother Daniel, where he visited the private observatory of William Parsons, the third earl of Rosse, in Parsonstown (now Birr), Ireland with the 72-inch telescope, the world’s largest telescope by that time.
+There, he must have conceived the idea to combine photography with astronomical observation.
 After his return home, Draper was determined to devote his career to photography for astronomical purposes.
-He built his own observatory and still had time to work as a physician at Bellevue Hospital and leter as professor of medicine at New York University.
+The following year, he began making a 40-cm-diameter reflecting telescope specially designed for celestial photography.
+This development work in a private observatory on his father’s property was done with the support of his brother Daniel.
+He still had time to work as a physician at Bellevue Hospital and later as professor of medicine at New York University.

 The mechanical mechanism for tracking the telescope, which was driven by a mechanical clockwork at the time, was decisively improved by him.
 Sky shots with exposure times of more than three hours were possible.
 He also published monographs on spectrography and telescopic constructions in trade journals.
 His widow donated a considerable part of her heritage to the Harvard Observatory (“Henry Draper Memorial Fund”).
 Herewith the publication of a comprehensive star catalogue (nine volumes, 1918-1925) could be financed.
 It was created by Annie Cannon and Edward C. Pickering and lists over 350,000 stars with their spectral classes.